Job tips to get you hired

 - A lack of response to a job application or a post-interview rejection can be tough but try not to take it personally.
 Set-backs may be due to external factors rather than your qualities and asking for feedback upon rejection can help you learn from the experience.
 Shifting your perspective, can also help you maintain motivation and self-belief over the journey.

 - Self-reflect on how the interview went and ask for feedback to keep improving.
 Did you show your best self?
 Was there a skill-gap or more experience needed for role?
 Could you have answered a question differently to highlight your skills?

 - Find a support crew who can help you keep motivated and reiterate your strengths and ability to keep going.
 This could be a mentor, family member or friend, or an employment professional who can help you fine tune your job search efforts and connect you to new opportunities.

 A fresh start

-- Celebrate the win with your support crew!
+- Celebrate with your support crew!

 - Review the written offer including the benefits, hours and other conditions.
 Once you’re happy with it, sign all the relevant paperwork and return to the relevant contact.

 - Send your future employer a simple thank you note to express your excitement.

 - If you were interviewing with other employers, send them a courtesy email to let them know that you have accepted another job offer.